lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/sheared.rst

     region rwall union 2 rbotwall rtopwall
     create_atoms 5 region rwall

+..  container:: justify

     Atoms will be placed at the positions of the previously defined lattice.

     In order to add the water molecules, we first need to download the
     `TIP4P2005.txt <../../../../../../inputs/bulkfluids/sheared/SystemCreation/TIP4P2005.txt>`__
     file and place it in the same folder.
 It contains all the necessary information about the water molecule, such as positions, bonds, and angle.
 Then, add the following lines to input.lammps:

 ..  code-block:: bash
    :caption: *to be copied in SystemCreation/input.lammps*